bhrutledge/somerville-city-council/README.md

 - [ ] JSON of councilors
     - From CSV
-    - Nested properties instead of line breaks
+    - Arrays instead of newlines
     - Probably via Python

 - [ ] GeoJSON of councilors